Women's wear, lingerie and beauty products

 [Source 2011][More on Workers Rights]

-This company received a score of 23.6/100 in the Newsweek Green Rankings 2014, which ranks the world's largest publicly traded companies on eight indicators covering energy, greenhouse gases, water, waste, fines and penalties, linking executive pay to sustainability targets, board-level committee oversight of environmental issues and third-party audits.
-Ranking methodology by Corporate Knights.
+This company received a score of 28.7/100 in the Newsweek Green Rankings 2015, which ranks the world's largest publicly traded companies on eight indicators covering energy, greenhouse gases, water, waste, fines and penalties, linking executive pay to sustainability targets, board-level committee oversight of environmental issues and third-party audits.
+Ranking methodology by Corporate Knights and HIP Investor.

 This company has announced that they don't sell animal fur or are phasing in a fur-free policy.